-Snooki Claps Back After Getting Shamed for Using a Stroller at Disneyland
+Snooki Claps Back After Getting Shamed for Using a Stroller at Disney World

 After reading a comment about making her kids walk, Snooki took to her Instagram to reply, "They walk!
 But in large crowds I prefer they sit their a--es down.
 Saves me the stress of not losing my offspring."

-This trip to Disneyland comes amid Snooki's third trimester.
+This trip to Disney World comes amid Snooki's third trimester.
 The reality star, who is expecting a baby boy, recently opened up to E!
 News about her pregnancy.

 "Right now, I'm seven months, and this pregnancy is probably the worst," Snooki shared.
 "Just because I'm chasing around a 4 and a 6-year-old, I'm not really having time to rest or sleep or do any of that, which is fine, but I'm grumpy."